 - 1 cup unsalted butter, room temperature

-- Preheat the oven to 350°F and line a 12 cup muffin pan with cupcake liners.
+- Preheat the oven to 350°F and line a 12 cup cupcake pan with cupcake liners.

-- Whisk the cake flour, baking powder, baking soda, nutmeg, and salt together in a large bowl.
+- Whisk the cake flour, baking powder, nutmeg, and salt together in a large bowl.

-- In a separate bowl, whisk the melted butter, sugar, eggs, bourbon, and vanilla together until combined.
+- In a separate bowl, whisk the melted butter, sugar, eggs, vanilla, and bourbon (if desired) together until combined.

 - Stir in about half of the flour mixture.
 Then stir in the eggnog and the rest of the flour mixture and mix until fully combined.
-The batter will be thin.
+The batter will be thick.

 - Pour about ¼ cup of batter into each cupcake liner (they should be about halfway full).
 Bake at 350°F for 18-22 minutes or until a cake tester comes out clean.